A Guide to Feline Dental Care

 (b) Crown is more severely affected than the root;

-• Stage 5 (TR 5): Remnants of dental hard tissue are visible only as irregular radiopacities, and has completely covered the gum.
+(c) Root is more severely affected than the crown. - Stage 5 (TR 5): Remnants of dental hard tissue are visible only as irregular radiopacities, and has completely covered the gum.

 Cats are also affected by cancer in their mouths.
 Squamous cell carcinoma (SCC) is the most common type of oral cancer.
 Less common feline oral malignancies include melanoma, fibrosarcoma, lymphosarcoma, and undifferentiated carcinomas.